Here are some of the questions and answers people ask about our sweat lodge:

 Back to Top

 Pregnant?
 Do not come into the sweat lodge if you are or might be pregnant.
-That is not just my idea, everyone that I ever asked this question of, without exception, has said that the sweat lodge is just too dangerous for an unborn child.
+That is not just our idea, everyone that we ever asked this question of, without exception, has said that the sweat lodge is just too dangerous for an unborn child.

 Back to Top

 Do you have a web page with directions to your home?
-No. You will need to contact us, email or call, for directions.
-We are located in Malvern, Pennsylvania but we will give directions when we talk to you to confirm your reservation.
+You will need to contact us, email or call, for directions.
+We are located in Malvern, Pennsylvania and we will give directions when we talk to you to confirm your reservation.

 Back to Top